CallumJSuth/Portfolio/week8_project.md

-# Project work 1

-In week 8, you are exercising all the principles and techniques that have been discussed in the module so far.
-Your portfolio entry should demonstrate your ability to integrate the various dimensions of software engineering into your practice.
-It should include

-* A descriptive summary of the issue that you worked on.
-* Snippets from your code with commentary showing how you have used good software design practice.
-* A descriptive summary of the test code that you have written.
-* A reflective summary of any changes that were requested during the code review along with your fixes.
-* A descriptive summary of any issues you found with the code that you were asked to review.
-* A general reflective section that identifies, for example,
-  * New things you have realised this week
-  * Common problems that can arise in a team development situation
-  * How your practice compares to other people's
-  * etc.

-Be sure to include links to the original items in the team's GitHub repository.

 ## Summary of Issue

 The UNDAC Deputy Team Leader needs to regularly check the available resources to insure the mission going smoothly.
 This helps ensure the mission's long-term success.
 To make this happen, users should be able to easily access and sort the data.